 iii) To fine/suspend the offending club an amount/period to reflect the gravity of the offence

-v) The committee to work within the framework of the complaints procedure as per rule 25 and can only award or deduct points where a complaint has been received within the framework of 14 days.
+v) The executive committee to work within the framework of the complaints procedure as per rule 25 and can only award or deduct points where a complaint has been received within the framework of 14 days.

 26. Appeals.
 Appeals against decisions made by the executive committee shall be made to the full League Council of Appeals Committee.
 Any such appeal must be in writing and made within seven clear days of receipt of the decision of the executive committee.
 All such appeals must be accompanied by a fee of £50.00 which shall be forfeited or returned in full or part at the discretion of that committee.

 26a.
 In terms of such appeals the League Council of Appeals Committee shall be empowered to deal with matters in the manner of the executive committee.

 27. Misuse of the Social Media.
 Registered clubs and players are expected and required to ensure that they are fully aware of the misuse of social and other media as outlined below and in addition be aware of the possible consequences in terms of misconduct being substantiated

 27a.
 Any public or circulated comment brought to the attention of the executive committee in any form of social media (e.g. Websites, Facebook, Twitter, Blogs etc.) or in the general media (e.g. press, radio, television, general websites, club programs etc.) that is substantiated as detrimental to either the league, league officials, clubs, players or the game in general by anyone connected to the league, either directly or indirectly, will be dealt with as a disciplinary matter and shall result in proceedings against those whom allegations have been made.

 27b.
 It shall be viewed as an offence to re-communicate in any way any detrimental comments or to ask others to do this.
 Misconduct of this nature shall be treated as a disciplinary matter.